element-foundation/construction-paper/Construction-Paper.md

 For example, a 20% APY position may tolerate higher shifts in its price than a 1% APY position.
 If sufficient volume purchases PTs going for 20% fixed APY, a 1% shift is not unreasonable.
 Alternatively, if a PT going for 1% fixed APY shifts by 1%, then its price impact could be unreasonable.

 ##### Staking Liquidity Ratios
 When staking PTs, a ratio with the base asset must be set.
 This ratio depends on the APY of the position and time left until maturity.
 For example, Uniswap sets the ratio purely based on price.
 If ETH is $2000 and DAI is $1, then someone staking on Uniswap must provide 2000 DAI for the 1 ETH staked.
 In the case of PTs, supporting a 1:1 ratio or less is optimal in order to keep higher exposure to PTs and the fixed yield it provides.
-Thus, staking 1 ETH for 1 ptETH seems reasonable.
-Staking 3 ETH for 1 ptETH seems less reasonable, and staking 1 ETH for 2 ptETH seems the most reasonable.
+Thus, staking 1 ETH for 1 eP:yETH seems reasonable.
+Staking 3 ETH for 1 eP:yETH seems less reasonable, and staking 1 ETH for 2 eP:yETH seems the most reasonable.

 ##### Trading Fees
 With higher slippage, the curve will incur higher trading fees.
 For lower slippage, the curve will incur lower trading fees.
 This means more price discoverability can be beneficial for stakers unless that price discoverability disincentivizes users from trading.
 As discussed above, lower APY positions should likely see less price discoverability, resulting in lower fees.
 Higher APY positions should see higher price discoverability, resulting in higher fees.
 At first glance, it appears that this would incentivize stakers to provide liquidity on higher APY positions.
 However, it is asserted that this is not necessarily true.
 BTC positions will likely see lower APY values in the long run rather than stable positions such as USDC or DAI.
 Users who prefer exposure to BTC and its positive growth in the future, would likely still want to maintain exposure to BTC vs. maintaining their exposure to stablecoins.